baboomerang/Graphing-Calculator-Project/README.md

 Building this calculator is indirectly the closest alternative I can do that brings a tangible product as soon as possible.

 ### Installation
-1. Download and install Software-Serial, Bounce2, TinyCore, MiniCore, BigNumber, LEDFader,
+1. Download and install Software-Serial, Bounce2, TinyCore, MiniCore, BigNumber, LEDFader, and MemoryFree Libraries listed below.
-2. Get a Sparkfun TinyAVR Programmer or some other type of programmer
+2. Get a Sparkfun TinyAVR Programmer or any other compatible AVR programmer.
-3. Install the *attiny84keypadserial.ino* onto an Atmel Attiny 84
+3. Install the [*attiny84keypadserial.ino*](../blob/master/attin84keypadserial/attin84keypadserial.ino) onto an Atmel Attiny 84.
-4. Then install the *bounce2buttonsatmega328p.ino* onto an Atmel Atmega328p (Arduino UNO or barebones breadboard-able chip)
+4. Then install the [*bounce2buttonsatmega328p.ino*](../blob/master/bounce2buttonsatmega328p/bounce2buttonsatmega328p.ino) onto an Atmel Atmega328p (Arduino UNO or barebones breadboard-able chip).
-5. Use *graphingfuncinfix.ino* and install that to the arduino mega2560.
+5. Use [*graphingfuncinfix.ino*](../blob/master/graphingfuncinfix/graphingfuncinfix.ino) and install that to an arduino mega2560.

 ### Materials
 *3.5" TFT 320x480 + Touchscreen Breakout Board w/MicroSD Socket - HXD8357D* x 1